DominikStyp/PHPDesignPatterns/Closures/README.md

 You should also ask: What about performance? <br />
 For now single closure invocation vs regular function invocation is about 4x slower, since it's user-defined function, <br />
 and not built-in, written in C function.
 However difference is significant for more than 100 000 invocations. <br />
+Result of the test from [functionCustomizerPerformanceTest.php](functionCustomizerPerformanceTest.php) <br />
 <pre>
 Loop with 100 000 iterations gave me following results:
 Built-in preg_match: 0.15401983261108 sec